AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 priority are blocked, so no preemption by another handler within that same PO is possible.
 As a result, a handler for a higher priority interrupt must be in a different PO.
-If that higher priority handler is invoked it can indeed preempt the execution of the handler for the lower priority interrupt in another PO.
-But because these two handlers will not be in the same PO they will not share the data, so again no race condition is possible.
+If that higher priority handler is invoked, it can indeed preempt the execution of the handler for the lower priority interrupt in another PO.
+But because these two handlers will not be in the same PO, they will not share the data, so again no race condition is possible.

 Note also that software callers will execute at the PO priority as well,